Azure/ASE_automation_for_AP5GC/README.md

 4. You should have Ownership priveleges on the Subscription you are using for ASE and AP5GC.
 5. Your subscription should have been authorized for AP5GC usage.
 6. ASE RG needs to be created as part of prerequisite steps & owner permission on RG is needed.
+7. Need to unblock the script before running it.
+Please go to the path where the script is present & unblock the script using "Unblock-File PowerShellBasedConfiguration.psm1"

 *You can use the default PowerShell 5 already installed on your Windows laptop